mikessh/vdjtools-doc/sphinx/overlap.rst

 and the total number of clonotypes that are shared between samples.
 Rows and columns of each matrix are sorted according to time point sequence.

-A plot file with
-``.sequential.[value of -i argument].stackplot.pdf`` suffix
-contains a clonotype abundance stack area plot.

 .. figure:: _static/images/modules/intersect-seq-stackplot.png
     :align: center